kennyfrc/cami.js/README.md

 ### Example 5: Deeply Nested Objects

 Normally, the reducer functions in the stores would do this well.
-But if you want to do it in the component, you can do it using `setFields()`.
+But if you want to do it in the component, you can do it using `update()`.

 ```html
 <html>